john-holland/mundane_internet_of_things/README.md

 ## License

 MIT License - see LICENSE file for details

+**Credits:**
+This project benefited from AI code assistance by [Cursor](https://www.cursor.com/).